MediaComem/comem-archidep/ex/wopr-deployment.md

 You are probably executing the `bundle install` command in the wrong directory.
 It must be executed in a directory that contains a file named `Gemfile`.
-This file describes a list of ruby packages to install, which the `bundle` command will download.
+This file describes a list of Ruby packages to install, which the `bundle` command will download.

 For this exercise, you want to run this command in the directory where the WOPR